Tuesday, September 22, 2015

 This Must Be The Place

 It was probably the warm glow of the lampshade through the window that got me thinking of the pull of home.
-In the version of This Must Be The Place (Naïve Melody) from Jonathan Demme’s Stop Making Sense film, Talking Heads’ David Byrne sings, “Home is where I want to be/pick me up and turn me round”, all the while swaying onstage with a symbolic standard lamp.
+In the version of This Must Be The Place Talking Heads’ Stop Making Sense film, David Byrne sings, “Home is where I want to be/pick me up and turn me round”, all the while swaying onstage with a symbolic lamp-stand.
 Sometimes we need to be away from home to appreciate that is where we belong.
 The desire to go home can also be overwhelming: at the heart of William Golding's Lord of the Flies Ralph, the leader of the marooned boys embattled by heat, imagined beasts and the others’ betrayal, gazes out to sea in a momentary memory of winter at home: “behind the cottage there was a sort of shed and you could lie up there, watching the flakes swirl past…you could go indoors when you were cold and look out of the window, past that bright copper kettle…”

 We also know that sometimes it is better never to leave in the first place.
 In Dickens's Great Expectations, Joe Gargery visits London and instantly knows where he belongs.
-He tells Pip, “I’m wrong out of the forge, the kitchen, or off th’ meshes…should you ever wish to see me, you come and put your head in at the forge window and see Joe the blacksmith there.”
+He tells Pip, “I’m wrong out of the forge, the kitchen, or off the marshes…should you ever wish to see me, you come and put your head in at the forge window and see Joe the blacksmith there.”
 More recently, and perhaps more prosaically, The Clash expressed a similar sentiment: on the cusp of stardom, they sang forlornly on Garageland of “people ringing up making offers for my life/But I just wanna stay in the garage all night.”
+When the world seems too big to contemplate, we hide away in the safest place.

 No comments: